 A real estate development model usually consists of two sections: Deal Summary and Cash Flow Model.
 Within the Deal Summary, all important assumptions – including the schedule (which lays out the timeline), property stats, development costs, financing assumptions, and sales assumptions – are listed and used to calculate the economics and profitability of the project.

 The Cash Flow Model begins with the revenue build up, monthly expenses, financing, and finally levered free cash flows, NPV (net present value), and IRR (internal rate of return) of the project.
 In the following sections, we will go through the key steps to building a well-organized real estate development model.

 1. Schedule and Property Stats

 The first step in building a real estate development model is to fill in the assumptions for schedule and property stats.
 Here is a list of items which should be included:

 2. Development Costs

-For the next step in creating real estate development model, we will input the assumptions for development costs in terms of total amount, cost per unit, and cost per square feet.
+For the next step in creating a real estate development model, we will input the assumptions for development costs in terms of the total amount, cost per unit, and cost per square foot.
 Development costs might include land cost, building costs, servicing, hard and soft contingency, marketing, etc. Using the property stats filled in earlier, we can calculate all these numbers and complete the development costs section.
 The section should look something like this:

 Image Source: CFI’s Real Estate Financial Modeling Course.

 3. Sales Assumptions

 In sales assumptions, we will calculate the total revenue from this project.
-Suppose market research is done and based on comparable, we believe that $500 per square feet is a realistic starting point for the sales price.
+Suppose market research is done and based on comparables, we believe that $500 per square foot is a realistic starting point for the sales price.
 We will then use this as the driver for revenue.
-After calculating sales (total, $/unit, $/SF), sales commissions (e.g. 50%) and warranty, we can figure out the net proceeds from this project.
+After calculating sales (total, $/unit, $/SF), sales commissions (e.g., 50%), and warranty, we can figure out the net proceeds from this project.

 4. Financing Assumptions